ned14/outcome/doc/src/content/history/_index.md

-This pretty much draws a line under further significant development of Outcome -- it has now effectively entered 'sustaining', as big multinationals would term it i.e. only small bug fixes and maintainence for future toolchains and languages etc would be expected going forth from now.
+This pretty much draws a line under further significant development of Outcome -- it has now effectively entered 'sustaining', as big multinationals would term it i.e. only small bug fixes and maintenance for future toolchains and languages etc would be expected going forth from now.